List of NCAA Division I women's basketball career assists leaders

-All but four of the players listed compiled their totals in the standard four seasons.
-The exceptions are Neacole Hall of Alabama State, who compiled 869 assists despite playing only three seasons in Division I (1986–87 to 1988–89), and three players who competed in five seasons: Lauren Park-Lane (2019–20 to 2023–24), Emily Ryan, and Georgia Amoore (both 2020–21 to 2024–25).
-The latter three benefited from a blanket NCAA waiver that did not count the 2020–21 season, heavily disrupted by COVID-19, against the eligibility of any basketball player.
+All but five of the players listed compiled their totals in the standard four seasons.
+The exceptions are Neacole Hall of Alabama State, who compiled 869 assists despite playing only three seasons in Division I (1986–87 to 1988–89), and five players who competed in five seasons: Lauren Park-Lane (2019–20 to 2023–24), Emily Ryan, Georgia Amoore (both 2020–21 to 2024–25), Rori Harmon (2021–22 to 2025–26), and Olivia Miles (2020–21 to 2025–26).
+Park-Lane, Ryan, Amoore, and Miles benefited from a blanket NCAA waiver that did not count the 2020–21 season, heavily disrupted by COVID-19, against the eligibility of any basketball player.
+Miles also benefited from an NCAA hardship waiver, popularly known as a "medical redshirt", due to missing the entire 2023–24 season to injury.
+Harmon, who started her college career after COVID, also received a similar hardship wqiver during her career.

 Hall is also the all-time Division I leader in assists per game with 10.35, slightly ahead of McConnell's 10.21.
 In all, 16 of the top 25 players in career assists are also in the top 25 for assists per game.
 (Note: The career leaderboards for total assists and assists average in the 2019–20 Division I record book have 15 names in common.
 Sabrina Ionescu has since entered both lists, without displacing any of the other 15 players alluded to.)

 Two schools have two players represented in the top 25 of the all-time career assists leader board — FIU with Nagy and Dalma Iványi, and Iowa with Clark and Samantha Logic.
-The aforementioned Park-Lane and Amoore are the only individuals in the top 25 to have played at more than one school.
-Both played four seasons at their original schools (Park-Lane at Seton Hall, Amoore at Virginia Tech) before transferring for their final seasons (respectively to Mississippi State and Kentucky).
+The aforementioned Park-Lane, Miles, and Amoore are the only individuals in the top 25 to have played at more than one school.
+All played four seasons at their original schools (Park-Lane at Seton Hall, Miles at Notre Dame, Amoore at Virginia Tech) before transferring for their final seasons (respectively to Mississippi State, TCU, and Kentucky).

 Of the top 25, four were born outside the United States—Nagy and Iványi in Hungary, Freil in Denmark, and Amoore in Australia.